Plant Care Mexican Morning Glory

 Mexican Morning Glory requires abundant, bright and direct light.
 Place it less than one foot from a window to ensure it receives enough light to survive 💪.
 Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Mexican Morning Glory is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Mexican Morning Glory is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Mexican Morning Glory is not recommended for homes with children, cats, or dogs.

 Mexican Morning Glory doesn’t require additional humidity.
 Plants absorb most water through their root system rather than their leaves, so the best way to provide humidity for your plants is through watering the soil.